 These are several differences between these two cheeses.
 Ricotta salata (also known as salted ricotta) is much saltier than ricotta cheese.
 As well, ricotta has a creamy and spreadable texture but ricotta salata is dry and crumbly.
 Lastly, ricotta salata is usually made with sheep’s milk ricotta, but fresh ricotta is typically made with cow’s milk, sheep’s milk, or even goat’s milk.

-Pizza Giana Rustica Recipe
+Italian Pizzagaina Rustica Recipe

 Ingredients

-- 1 Pound pizza dough pre-made
+- 1 Pound pizza dough, readymade

 - 2 Sheets puff pastry